Keinemusik: History

 Keinemusik was founded in Berlin in 2009.
 So far more than 60 releases have been published.
-2017 saw the release of the debut album You Are Safe, produced and written by Adam Port, &ME and Rampa, and featuring guests Chiara Noriko, Nomi Ruiz and Jennifer Touch.
+2017 saw the release of the debut album You Are Safe, produced and written by Adam Port, &Me and Rampa, and featuring guests Chiara Noriko, Nomi Ruiz and Jennifer Touch.
 In November 2021 a new album "Send Return" was released, with collaborations e.g. with Solomun, RY X and Little Dragon.

-Keinemusik is known internationally and throughout Germany in the field of electronic music (techno & house).
-The members of the record label have had international appearances as DJs, including appearances at BoilerRoom Berlin, 2019 at Fusion or 2021 at Tomorrowland.
+Keinemusik is known internationally and throughout Germany in the field of electronic music (house).
+The members of the record label have had international appearances as DJs, including appearances at Boiler Room Berlin, 2019 at Fusion or 2021 at Tomorrowland.
 The music label contributed a mix for the BBC Essential Mix series and Groove magazine in 2021 and was part of the Arte United We Stream program on 30 April 2020.

-In 2020, the "Cayo Perico Heist" update included Keinemusik in the action-adventure game Grand Theft Auto Online, which is published by Rockstar Games.
-The group performs there in a virtual club in the fictional city of Los Santos as well as on the tropical island of "Cayo Perico".
-The game has previously featured artists such as Dixon, Solomun, and Tale of Us.
+In December 2020, The Cayo Perico Heist update added Keinemusik to the video game Grand Theft Auto Online.
+The group performs in a virtual club in the fictional city of Los Santos, as well as on the tropical island of Cayo Perico.
+The game had previously featured artists such as Dixon, Solomun, and Tale of Us.

-In 2022, &ME and Rampa were involved in the songs "Falling Back" and "A Keeper" on Honestly, Nevermind, the seventh studio album by Canadian rapper Drake.
+In 2022, &Me and Rampa were involved in the songs "Falling Back" and "A Keeper" on Honestly, Nevermind, the seventh studio album by Canadian rapper Drake.

-In 2024, the label released Adam Port, Stryv and Orso's song featuring Malachiii, "Move".
+In March 2024, the label released "Thandaza" by &Me, Rampa, Adam Port, Alan Dixon and Arabic Piano.
+In June 2024, the label released Adam Port, Stryv and Orso's song featuring Malachiii, "Move".

+In 2026, the label released a new song, "Be The One", produced by Adam Port and SG Lewis.